loveemu/gsfopt/README.md

 All ripped sets should be optimized before release, to remove unused code/data unrelated to music playback.

-This modified version fixes the fatal bug in the last release (May 6, 2007)
+This modified version fixes the fatal bug in the last official release (May 6, 2007)

 Caitsith2's original version can be found at GSF Central
 <http://www.caitsith2.com/gsf/ripping.html>